 In 1894 Blackpool was booming with visitors.
-A new theatre was planned at a cost of £30,000 – a lot of money back then.
+At a cost of £30,000 (a lot of money back then) a new theatre was planned.
 John Dent Harker of Manchester designed it as a large Ballroom and Music hall.
 When complete it opened on 4th July 1895 as The Empire Theatre and Opera House.

-Many thanks to our Visit Fylde Coast team member Juliette Gregson for sharing this photo.
+Many thanks to Visit Fylde Coast contributor Juliette Gregson for sharing this photo.
 She thinks it was the original building.
 Can anyone confirm that?

 A special theatre

 Unlike other theatres in Blackpool, the Empire had a very small stage that separated itself safely from the auditorium by a special fire-proof curtain made from asbestos.
 The auditorium had a flat floor with a gallery around three sides, beautifully decorated in the old Italian Renaissance style.
 Special provision was made for the artists comfort.
 New dressing-rooms, fitted with hot & cold water, and heated by electricity!
 There was also electric lighting throughout the Theatre.
 Most of its entertainers came up from London making it the only music hall in Blackpool.

 The company’s original intention was to provide dancing and variety shows for holiday makers each summer.
 But the magistrates refusal to grant them a licence for singing and dancing caused the directors of the theatre to change their plans.
 Due to poor profits The Empire’s financial problems caused it to later close down.

 In 1900 The Empire Theatre was to become The Hippodrome Theatre.
 In it was a circus, and The Louis Tussaud Waxwork Exhibition in the basement.